-New Voice of Zion Feature: The Father’s Call
+The Voice of Zion October 2017 - The Father's Call Articles --

 Why does a once-believing child leave God’s kingdom?
 The question arises, “What happened?”
 The child becomes helpless and trapped by this world.
 Believing parents experience great sorrow and helplessness when one of their own denies faith and becomes a prodigal child.
 Varied emotions and sleepless nights follow which drain one’s energy and the joy of believing.
 Bitterness must be fought away.
 Then when the Father calls the prodigal one again into His kingdom there is rejoicing in heaven and on earth.
 What seemed impossible was possible with God.